 The interventions discussed above primarily have a single component (i.e., education or physical mobility or medication management).
-Cross-cutting interventions that have multiple components are generally considered to increase effectiveness (i.e., education and physical mobility and medication management).^{69,70} These interventions often include a physical mobility component with one or more additional components.
-These additional components can include medication management or home hazard risk assessment.71 Furthermore, interventions, like those mentioned in the sections above, that are delivered by an interdisciplinary team, such as those that include providers from medicine, occupational therapy, social work, case management, and others, have been shown to be more effective than those that utilize the expertise and abilities of a single discipline.72 physical, social, and cognitive intervention.
-This program works with small groups of older adults to increase their physical activity, strength, and balance as well as make changes around the home to reduce falls risk and fear of falling, and improve their confidence in the ability to avoid falls.73 In 2003, the Administration on Aging awarded a grant to the Southern Maine Agency on Aging, MaineHealth's Partnership for Healthy Aging, Maine Medical Center Division of Geriatrics, and the University of Southern Maine School of Social Work to adapt "A Matter of Balance" into a volunteer lay leader model.
+Cross-cutting interventions that have multiple components are generally considered to increase effectiveness (i.e., education and physical mobility and medication management).
+These interventions often include a physical mobility component with one or more additional components.
+These additional components can include medication management or home hazard risk assessment.
+Furthermore, interventions, like those mentioned in the sections above, that are delivered by an interdisciplinary team, such as those that include providers from medicine, occupational therapy, social work, case management, and others, have been shown to be more effective than those that utilize the expertise and abilities of a single discipline.

+"A Matter of Balance," a nationally recognized program that reduces falls risk, is an example of a physical, social, and cognitive intervention.
+This program works with small groups of older adults to increase their physical activity, strength, and balance as well as make changes around the home to reduce falls risk and fear of falling, and improve their confidence in the ability to avoid falls.
+In 2003, the Administration on Aging awarded a grant to the Southern Maine Agency on Aging, MaineHealth's Partnership for Healthy Aging, Maine Medical Center Division of Geriatrics, and the University of Southern Maine School of Social Work to adapt "A Matter of Balance" into a volunteer lay leader model.
 The volunteer lay model utilizes trained volunteers, called coaches, instead of healthcare professionals, to lead the classes.
-The coaches are trained by a Master Trainer, and receive annual training updates.74 Maine has leveraged Medicaid funding through Section 1115 waiver authority for this initiative.75 prevention programs since 2005.
-The Falls Free National Action Plan (the Plan) was developed by NCOA to assess the "progress, successes, and gaps" in falls prevention.76 In 2015, NCOA hosted a Falls Prevention Summit that engaged 79 stakeholders, including academic experts in falls prevention, national health and aging nonprofit organizations and foundations, federal and state agencies, real estate, health care, and business corporations, and others.
+The coaches are trained by a Master Trainer, and receive annual training updates.
+Maine has leveraged Medicaid funding through Section 1115 waiver authority for this initiative.

+Another cross-cutting intervention is led by the National Council on Aging (NCOA), a leader in falls prevention programs since 2005.
+The Falls Free National Action Plan (the Plan) was developed by NCOA to assess the "progress, successes, and gaps" in falls prevention.
+In 2015, NCOA hosted a Falls Prevention Summit that engaged 79 stakeholders, including academic experts in falls prevention, national health and aging nonprofit organizations and foundations, federal and state agencies, real estate, health care, and business corporations, and others.
 The results of this summit were used to update the Plan.